UCLA-VAST/GNN-DSE/README.md

 + Atefeh Sohrabizadeh, Yunsheng Bai, Yizhou Sun, Jason Cong.
 [Automated Accelerator Optimization Aided by Graph Neural Networks](https://web.cs.ucla.edu/~atefehsz/publication/_DAC_22__GNN_DSE.pdf).
 In DAC, 2022.

 ## About
 This repo contains the codes for building GNN-DSE, an automated framework to be trained to act as the surrogate of the HLS tool.
 It can be used to expedite the design optimization process.
-The database used in this repo is built using the Xilinx HLS tools, but can be replaced by others.
+The database used in this repo is built using the Xilinx HLS tools, but can be replaced by other databases.

 ## Content